-Downclimb: Descending a pitch often requires more skill than climbing up and therefore provides good practice for the climber and, sometimes, the belayer.
-Because downclimbing is statistically safer than rappelling, downclimbing is preferred to rappelling when time allows.
+Down climb: Descending a pitch often requires more skill than climbing up and therefore provides good practice for the climber and, sometimes, the belayer.
+Because down climbing is statistically safer than rappelling, down climbing is preferred to rappelling when time allows.

 Exposure: The distance from the climber to where the climber would likely stop in the event of an unprotected fall.

-Fall!
-(Falling!): What climbers in the vicinity yell to protect their team and others when someone is in a fall.
+Fall! (falling!): What climbers in the vicinity yell to protect their team and others when someone is in a fall.

-Figure-eight Knot: The basic climber's knot, when retraced, used to attach a climber's harness to the rope and for many other purposes.
+Figure-eight knot: The basic climber's knot, when retraced, used to attach a climber's harness to the rope and for many other purposes.
 Not to be confused with a figure-eight belay and rappel device.

 Fluke: A dynamic snow anchor that dives deeper as it moves.
 For use in soft snow where pickets will pull out.
-Because a fluke slows a fall rather than stops a fall, flukes should only be used on pitches where slowing a fall is adequate protection.
+Because a fluke slows a fall rather than stops a fall, flukes should only be used on pitches where slowing a fall provides adequate protection.

-Free Climb: To climb using only one's hands and feet without artificial aids.
+Free climb: To climb using only one's hands and feet without artificial aids.
 A belay rope may be employed.
 As opposed to aid climb.

-Free Solo: To free climb without a belay rope and to accept a crater as the potential consequence of a long fall.
+Free solo: To free climb without a belay rope and to accept a crater as the potential consequence of a long fall.